OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 	# by google.
 Turn them all on.
 (This probably allows some minimal
 	# security holes?)
 	sslVersion = all

+Finally, ``make install`` You probably want to copy/link the binary from /opt/nti/bin into /usr/bin.
+(Likewise for haproxy.)

 Upstart
 =======